nand0p/nomadic/README.md

 ### Nomadic Framework

 1. Terraform IaC provisioning of cluster resources.
-2. Optional VPC creation (incl. associated VPC resources).
+2. Optional VPC and supporting resource creation.
-3. Server bootstrapping via Ansible and cloud-init.
+3. Server bootstrapping via Instance UserData.
-4. Consul provides container application registration.
+4. Consul provides application container registration.
-5. Vault provides container application secrets.
+5. Vault provides application container secrets.
-6. Nomad provides container application scheduling.
+6. Nomad provides application container scheduling.

 Nomadic Terraform code deploys a (3) node EC2 instance cluster to implement the minimal deployment footprint possible to support running containers on Hashicorp code.
 The following services run on each Nomadic cluster node:

 1. Vault server (one instance in primary, two in standby).
+  1. Vault API tcp/8200

 2. Consul server.
+  1. DNS: The DNS server (TCP and UDP) 8600
+  2. HTTP: The HTTP API (TCP Only) 8500
+  3. HTTPS: The HTTPs API (disabled) 8501
+  4. gRPC: The gRPC API	(disabled) 8502
+  5. LAN Serf: The Serf LAN port (TCP and UDP) 8301
+  6. Wan Serf: The Serf WAN port (TCP and UDP) 8302
+  7. server: Server RPC address (TCP Only) 8300

 3. Nomad server.
-4. Consul client.
-5. Nomad client.
+  1. HTTP API tcp/4646
+  2. RPC tcp/4647
+  3. Serf WAN tcp/4648

-All these services run on each EC2 instance cluster node.
-Auto-scaling allows the cluster clients to scale out, as needed by load.
-By default, Nomadic deploys all these services on (3) EC2 servers only.
-Nomad and Consul use the Raft protocol and EC2 autodiscovery for cluster convergence.
+Nomadic deploys all of these services on each of the (3) EC2 cluster instances.
+- Nomad and Consul use the Raft protocol and EC2 autodiscovery for cluster convergence.
+- Consul reads a common encryption token from SSM Parameter.
+- Vault uses KMS auto-unsealing.
+- Vault uses one-active/two-standy design.
+- Consul and Nomad use three active node design (shared cluster state).

 ### Nomadic Deployment

-Deploying the cluster
+Deploying the cluster:

 1. set variables in `terraform.tfvars`
 2. `terraform init`